Assam BJP vows help for ‘genuine’ citizens excluded from NRC

 Addressing the media here on Monday, state BJP president, Ranjit Kumar Dass also pledged to extend support for legal access to all genuine Indian citizens who might be excluded from the final list.

-“We appeal to all the party’s 40 lakhkaryakartas (members) to stand behind all those genuine Indian citizens excluded from the final list of NRC and help them get access to legal aid.
+“We appeal to all the party’s 40 lakh karyakartas to stand behind all those genuine Indian citizens excluded from the final list of NRC and help them get access to legal aid.
 Besides, we urge them not to worry, believe in the law and make appeals before the foreigners’ tribunals for inclusion in the NRC,” Dass said.

 He welcomed the decision of the Centre to enhance the period of filing appeals in foreigners’ tribunals from 60 days to 120 days.
 “This is allow space for those Indians excluded from the list to have access to documents supporting their citizenship,” Dass said.